Dr Cordelia Freeman

 About me:

-I work a lot on engaged and creative projects beyond academia, being PI on projects such as comics, a database, a documentary, and podcasts.
-These can be found under the 'professional activities' tab.
+I also lead a range of engaged and creative initiatives beyond traditional academic work, serving as Principal Investigator on projects including comics, a database, a documentary, and podcasts.
+These projects are listed under the 'Professional Activities' tab.

 NEW BOOKS:

-My monograph Magic Misoprostol: Reproductive Justice and Abortion Liberation was published open access by Bristol Univesity Press in 2025 so the whole book is free to read here
+My monograph Magic Misoprostol: Reproductive Justice and Abortion Liberation was published open access by Bristol University Press in 2025 so the whole book is free to read here.

 My co-edited Handbook of Feminist Political Geography was published by De Gruyter in 2025.
 It includes 47 chapters that span some of the rich and exciting work in the sub-discipline.